 That platform will encourage viewers to watch your long-form content after interacting with your shorts after a while.

 One of the greatest benefits of choosing YouTube Gaming as your streaming platform is its seamless integration with the rest of YouTube.
 You can produce traditional YouTube videos on the same account you stream, meaning you can pick up subscribers in two different ways.

 Once you have some momentum, you can hit your early milestones and generate enough hype to build toward future ones.

 Make YouTube Videos of Your Game Content

 While YouTube is also very competitive, it is also a search engine, meaning that with keyword research, editing, strong YouTube gaming thumbnails, and click-worthy titles, you can potentially start to grow an audience.

 While you can create compilation videos of your stream, most won’t do well until you have an audience.
 Instead, focus on creating educational or entertaining content that will likely appear in search results.

 Look for topics that people search for on the platform.
 For instance, if you stream Stardew Valley, enter the game’s title into YouTube’s search feature to see what others have searched.
 Two of the top searches happen to be about marriage within the game.

-Don’t copy another’s idea and try to do something original with a catchy title.
+Don’t copy another’s idea; try to do something original with a catchy title.
 The top-viewed video in this search has a well-designed thumbnail and a catchy title.
-Find ways to create content that relates to your target keywords but will have a unique spin.
+Find ways to create YouTube content that relates to your target keywords but will have a unique spin.

 The more videos you make that will show up in YouTube results after a search, the better you’ll perform overall with YouTube’s algorithm in that specific niche.
-Make sure your video titles include the name of the game to generate those clicks.
+Ensure your entire video titles include the game’s name to generate those clicks.